namshi/namshi.github.com/source/_posts/2017-05-01-rebuilding-our-mobile-website.markdown

 Flash-forward to Q4 2016, we looked at our mobile website and our metrics combined and decided it was time to completely re-think our approach: 2 of our engineers quickly hacked together a prototype within less than a week and, after discussing it with our PM team, we decided it was worth a shot.

 The Falafel Project was born.
-Sounds like a joke but that’s how we actually called it :)
+Sounds like a joke but that’s what we actually called it :)

 ## Fundamental ideas